jalaxy33/pi-dotfiles/README.md

 - **Goal mode** — not useful enough
 - **Background bash** — barely used

-Installed but disabled:
+#### Installed but disabled

+Re-enable any of them anytime by running `pi config` or dropping the negative filters in `agent/settings.json`.

 - **pi-mcp-adapter** — MCP server integration kept installed but disabled; not needed for my current workflow.
-Re-enable anytime by dropping the negative filters in `agent/settings.json`.

 ## Extension list